-Despite rationing coming to an end, many foods eaten out of necessity during the war were still very popluar in the 50s, as people had grown to enjoy then.
-During the war, SPAM was an important part of the national diet for both the troops who recieved SPAM in their rations and for civilians.
+Despite rationing coming to an end, many foods eaten out of necessity during the war were still very popular in the 1950s, as people had grown to enjoy them.
+During the war, SPAM became an important part of the national diet for both the troops who received SPAM in their rations and for civilians.

 The pupils of St. Barts were asked to do some research into common dishes of the 1950s.
 They found that Coronation Chicken was a dish that many people made for Coronation Celebrations in 1953 and is still popular today.
-Here are some other facts they discovered about the dish.
+Here are some other facts they discovered about the dish: